Wednesday, December 30, 2009

 March 1, 2010: Ramsey and Washington counties

-May 1, 2010: Dakota County
+May 1, 2010: Dakota County - Administrative effort will be streamlined

 More than 450,000 riders used dial-a-ride services in the seven-county metro area during 2008.
 The Council provides about $5 million per year to dial-a-ride programs throughout the region, often augmented by local funding.
 Currently, nearly 20 different government and non-profit organizations provide the region’s dial-a-ride services.
 Once the transition is complete, Transit Link services will be provided through five contracts.